 The pricing strategies used in the retail world have some peculiarities.
 For example, retailers can determine the prices of their items by accepting the price suggested by the manufacturer (commonly known as MSRP).
 This is particularly true in the case of mainstream products.
-Another simple strategy is keystone, which consists in defining the sale price as the double of the wholesale price or cost of the product.
+Another simple strategy is keystone, which consists in defining the sale price as double the wholesale price or cost of the product.

 While these and other strategies are widely used, Machine Learning enables retailers to develop more complex strategies that work far better to achieve their KPIs.
 Machine Learning techniques can be used in many ways to optimize prices.
 Let's have a look at a typical scenario.

 Imagine an e-commerce or brick-and-mortar retailer who wants to estimate the best prices for new products for the next season.
 The competition is hard, so their prices and promotions need to be taken into consideration.
 Therefore, the retailer adopts a widely used strategy: competitive pricing.
 Simply put, this strategy defines the price of a product or service based on the prices of the competition.

 Let’s see the steps needed to develop a Machine Learning solution for this use case.

 First of all, we need data.
 To train Machine Learning models, it is necessary to have different types of information (structure or unstructured data):